viniciusflv/frontend-nanodegree-arcade-game/README.md

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

-HOW TO START - Open the index.html file to load the game INSTRUCTIONS - To play this game you just have to use your arrow keys to reach the river without touching the bugs
+HOW TO START - Open the index.html file to load the game.
+INSTRUCTIONS - To play this game you just have to use your arrow keys to reach the river without touching the bugs.